christiancodes/bloodstones/README.md

 ## DISCLAIMER

 Do not play with Bloodstones without first seeking the advice of a medical professional.
 Always use sterile instruments and great care when sacrificing your blood.
 Never share instruments between players.
 Never let someone else sacrifice your blood for you.
 Never force or coerce anyone else to play with Bloodstones.
 Do not use Bloodstones to augment a game if it violates the license of that game.
+Keep blood away from other players and the game itself.
 Do not play with Bloodstones if you are unwilling to take full responsibility for any consequences.

 ## LICENSE